nielsfalk/kotlinTabularData/README.md

 ## Full Spock Dsl

-to archive the full [Spock](https://spockframework.org/)-Dsl use this project bundled in [GivenWhenThen](https://github.com/nielsfalk/givenWhenThen) and write expressive tests like this:
+to achieve the full [Spock](https://spockframework.org/)-Dsl use this project bundled in [GivenWhenThen](https://github.com/nielsfalk/givenWhenThen) and write expressive tests like this:

 ```kotlin
 class ShowcaseTest : GivenWhenThenTest(